What are Dapps?

 • Maintenance – dApps can be more difficult to maintain since it is more difficult to change the code and data that is published on the blockchain.
 Once a dapp (or the underlying data stored by a dapp) is launched, it might be challenging for developers to update it, even if defects or security threats are found in an older version.

 • Performance overhead – Scaling is quite challenging, and there is a significant performance overhead.
-Every node processes and saves every transaction in order to reach the degree of security, integrity, transparency, and dependability that QI Blockchain strives for.
+Every node processes and saves every transaction in order to reach the degree of security, integrity, transparency, and dependability that QIE Blockchain strives for.
 Additionally, the proof-of-work process takes time.
 Back of the envelope math estimates the overhead at approximately 1,000,000x that of the current standard compute.

 • Network congestion – The entire network experiences a lag when one dapp consumes excessive amounts of processing resources.
 If transactions are put in quicker than the network can currently handle (15–20 transactions per second), the number of unconfirmed transactions will quickly increase.